PX4/PX4-Autopilot/misc/tools/README.txt

   See: http://ymorin.is-a-geek.org/hg/kconfig-frontends/file/tip/docs/known-issues.txt

-  Update: According to the release notes, version 3.6.0 (and above) will build on Cygwin with not patches:
+  Update: According to the release notes, version 3.6.0 (and above) will build on Cygwin with no patches:

     http://ymorin.is-a-geek.org/download/kconfig-frontends/

 kconfig-macos.path

-  This is a patch to make the kconfig-frontends build on Mac OS X.
+  This is a patch to make the kconfig-frontends-3.3.0 build on Mac OS X.